-- That you are in fact legally inheriting the house.
-The paperwork will be completed during probate, but you do not want to get started on the process if you will not be reimbursed for your efforts.
-If someone else will be inheriting the home, consider having a conversation with them about how they can get started on the following steps.
-You can assist, but taking on the work can lead to resentment towards the individual who has legal responsibility.
+You don’t want to get started on the sales process if you won’t be reimbursed for your efforts.
+If someone else will be inheriting the home, consider having a conversation with them about how they can do the work.
+You can assist, but if you take on the work whole cloth they might resent you.

-- You are certain that you want to sell the home.
-There are three options to consider when you inherit a home: sell it, live in it, or rent it out.
-When you lose a loved one your emotions may be fluctuating, so it is recommended that you speak with someone close to you and consider the option that is best suited for your life.
-For example, if you are not financially in a position to invest in the home, then selling is most likely the best option even if you feel emotionally connected to the home.
+- Be sure you want to sell the home.
+There are three options to consider when you inherit a home.
+You can sell it, you can live in it, or you can rent it out.
+When you lose a loved one your emotions may be fluctuating, so it’s a good idea to talk it out with someone you trust before making any big decisions.
+For example, if you aren’t in a good position financially to invest in the home, then selling is probably your best option.

 Step 1: Keep it Livable